SafirSDK/safir-sdk-core/README.txt

 Please read the INSTALL.Linux.txt document for linux build instructions, and INSTALL.Windows.txt for Windows instructions.

-Please post in the forum on http://safir.sourceforge.net/ if you're having any trouble following any of the instructions, or with any other questions.
+Please see contact information at http://safir.sourceforge.net/ if you're having any trouble following any of the instructions, or with any other questions.